lemon24/reader/docs/dev.rst

 You should enforce it by using `pre-commit <https://pre-commit.com/>`_.
 To install it into your git hooks, run::

-    pip install pre-commit  # pip install '.[dev]' already does it for you pre-commit install
+    pip install pre-commit  # ./run.sh install-dev already does it for you pre-commit install

 Every time you clone the repo, running ``pre-commit install`` should always be